Community Service Program & Advancement Area Chairmen

 Nancy B. Jones, CFWC Chairman

 Sunflowers & Sustainability – Why sunflowers?
-They are bright and beautiful, grow easily, and remind us every day to live a low-impact lifestyle.
+They are bright, beautiful, grow easily, and remind us every day to live a low-impact lifestyle.
 Why sustainability?
 To pursue sustainability is to create and maintain the conditions under which humans and nature can exist in productive harmony to support present and future generations.
-We look forward to our next generations growing up and succeeding with thoughtful and gentle treatment of this Earth, our home.
+We look forward to future generations growing up and succeeding with thoughtful and gentle treatment of this Earth, our home.

-As a Federation, we need to protect our Earth every day.
+As a Federation, we need to help protect our Earth every day.
 Every member can reduce their impact on Earth.
 Plant sunflowers and poppies; encourage habits such as recycling, composting, and low-waste living.
 Support a school or community garden – or create one to beautify and protect our Earth.
-Let’s enjoy this journey together!

 HEALTH & WELLNESS